Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Once the flow is defined, you’ll integrate your provider’s APIs or SDKs.

-Focus on modularity: separate the core payment logic from your app logic so you can swap providers or expand later without major refactoring.
+These developers need to focus on modularity, separating the core payment logic from your app logic so you can swap providers or expand later without needing to overhaul major sections of code.

 Step 4: Test, Certify, and Launch